luni64/TeensyHelpers/README.md

 This repo contains extended versions for the Teensy IntervalTimer class and the attachInterrupt function.
-In both cases, instead of the standard void(*)() callbacks `std::function` type callbacks can be attached (see examples below);
+In both cases, instead of the standard `void(*)()` callbacks `std::function` type callbacks can be attached (see examples below).
+It also contains an overloaded version of the pinMode function witch can set the pin mode for a arbitray long list of pins.

-IntervalTimerEx and attachInterruptEx both use the underlying Teensyduino mechanisms and bookkeeping.
-They can mixed with the standard ones.
+**All functions and classes use the underlying Teensyduino mechanisms and bookkeeping.
+They can mixed with the standard ones.**

 ### Installation:
 I didn't bother to make this a library.
 To use it just copy the `*.h` and  `*.cpp` files from the corresponding  subfolders of `/src` into your sketch to use them.